 Example: Package

 Whenever possible/necessary, the versions of central software components will be the same in all platforms for a given Qlustar release.
-E.g. the SLURM version will be the same in all platforms of Qlustar 12.0.0.
+E.g. the Slurm version is the same in all platforms of Qlustar 14.
 This ensures that all central edge platform components (running on compute nodes) work flawlessly with the corresponding core platform components (on the head-/service-nodes).

-There are 3 types of releases: Major, feature, and maintenance.
+Currently, there are 4 types of releases: Major, HPC Core stack, feature updates, and maintenance.
 Apart from major releases, the release dates are more or less independent of the base distributions release dates.

 Maintenance releases provide minor package updates (security/bug fixes).
 Often, QluMan will add some new features as well.
 Changes in a maintenance release are such that compatibility to a previous release is given.

-Qlustar versions are composed of three digits characterizing the major, feature and
+Qlustar versions are composed of three digits characterizing the major, HPC Core Stack and

-release numbers + an appendix indicating the upstream (Ubuntu, CentOS) codename.
+maintenance release numbers + an appendix indicating the upstream (Ubuntu, AlmaLinux)

-Major release 12, feature release 1, maintenance release
+Major release 14, HPC Core Stack 1, maintenance release

 The support duration of a Qlustar platform release is equivalent to the support duration for the release of the underlying distribution.

-Example: Support for the Qlustar platform Ubuntu Focal will end, once Ubuntu ends support for Focal.
+Example: Support for the Qlustar platform Ubuntu Noble will end, once Ubuntu ends standard support for Noble (April 2029).